Gifts from Foreign Persons

 We Specialize in IRS Offshore Disclosure & Compliance

-Our firm specializes exclusively in international tax, and specifically IRS offshore disclosure and gifts from foreign persons.
+Our firm specializes exclusively in international tax — specifically IRS offshore disclosure and late reporting of gifts from foreign persons.

 Contact our firm today for assistance.